-Timothy Noah is labor policy editor at Politico and author of The Great Divergence: America’s Growing Inequality Crisis and What We Can Do About It.
-He was an editor at the Washington Monthly from 1983 to 1985.
+Timothy Noah is a contributing editor of the Washington Monthly.
+He is the author of The Great Divergence: America’s Growing Inequality Crisis and What We Can Do About It.

 Mitt Romney figured this out two decades ago.
 Now we just need him to remember.

 Amazon is trying to block its workers from casting mail-in ballots for an upcoming union election.

 Leave aside Donald Trump.
 For swaths of American history presidents being reelected was unusual.
 Maybe that’s not so bad.

 Terrence Malick’s films probe nature and sin with painterly beauty and occasionally eye-rolling monologues.
 “A Hidden Life,” the director’s vision of sainthood in the Alps was ignored in 2019.
 Thanks to the journal “Liberties,” it may get the viewers it deserves.

 Owing to the pandemic, the Occupational Safety and Health Administration gets COVID complaints that go unanswered.
 A Harvard study finds they correspond workplace deaths.